Skip to main content

 With the sea as your playground

+There are many options when the world’s biggest playground is on your doorstep.
 Feel the forces of the ocean and experience idyllic island communities by RIB.
 The rules of the ocean apply out here, so all you have to do is sit back and enjoy it.
 Or, rather not quite.
 The bracing weather of Western Norway means a RIB boat trip can be a really high-speed and intense experience.

 Zen on the sea or along white sandy beaches

 Embrace the feeling of peace to the sound of your kayak paddle stroking the water.
-Explore Sandve and the surrounding area from a SUP and paddle between islets and skerries.
+Explore Skudeneshavn and the surrounding area from a SUP and paddle between islets and skerries.
 The water here is so crystal clear that you can look down at life on the seabed as you glide slowly above it.

 There is a string of white sandy beaches on Karmøy, which are perfect for a picnic or a swim during summer when the sun emerges and the temperature starts climbing.
 The tenacious can of course channel their inner Viking and go for a swim all year round.
 You can also walk up to Ferkingstad from Åkrasanden beach, which makes for a lovely walk in a varied landscape.